ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 We may share information only in the following limited circumstances:

+- **Mixpanel** -- We share limited pseudonymous product analytics events and device or app metadata with Mixpanel so we can understand onboarding conversion, paywall performance, permission denial recovery, subscription issues, monitoring reliability, and reset flow outcomes.
+We do not configure Mixpanel to receive camera recordings, raw Screen Time contents, or exact app selections.
 - **RevenueCat** -- An anonymous app user identifier is shared with RevenueCat to manage your subscription status.
 No personally identifiable information is shared.
 RevenueCat processes this data under [RevenueCat's Privacy Policy](https://www.revenuecat.com/privacy/).
 - **Apple** -- Subscription billing and payment processing is handled by Apple through the App Store.
 Apple processes your payment data under its own privacy policy.
 - **Legal requirements** -- If required by applicable law, regulation, court order, or governmental request.